Chapter 7: Displaying LEGO Minifigures

 You can always buy a purpose-built frame for your LEGO minifigures.
 I recommend options with a glass or acrylic front to keep dust out, and a hinged cover so you can access your minifigures easily.

-- 180 minifigure frame by sfDisplay.com – This well reviewed frame can hold a lot of minifigures on it’s 6 shelves.
-Easy access with an acrylic door, and can be locked with a small key.
+- 200 minifigure Display Frame – This well reviewed frame can hold a lot of minifigures on it’s 6 shelves.
+Easy access with a latching door.

 DIY Display Frames